fmarquezg/fmarquezg.github.io/_posts/2017-11-03-DorianLeonard_vs_CollinJohnson.md

 ```

 ### Validation
-For those who need the converge test in the above analysis...
+For those who need the converge tests...

 #### All Downs Convergence data